 I also watched Rosario Caso‘s speed drawing of rendering a kitchen, and have been reading Drew Plunkett’s Drawing for Interior Design (2009).
 After watching more of Peili Wang’s tutorials I felt confident enough to have a go at rendering the hall:

 I am really pleased with this piece of work (described as ‘fantastic’ by Brian.
 Thank you Brian!)
-I spent a lot of time on it, in order to get to grips with different ways of using the markers, and I now feel a lot more confident about using them.
+I spent a lot of time on it, in order to get to grips with different ways of using the markers.
 I experimented with:

 - layering colours to achieve an accurate portrayal of what was in the photo (doing so on a scrap piece of paper before committing it to the final image)